-The fifth vertebra in the thoracic segment of the spine, commonly referred to as the T5 vertebra in the medical community, is located in the middle of the torso.
-This bone is one of the twelve vertebrae in the thoracic spine that are tasked with the important role of supporting the rib cage and protecting the internal organs in the chest.
+The fifth vertebra in the thoracic segment of the spine, commonly referred to as the T5 vertebra, is located in the upper body, between the chest and the collarbone.
+This bone is one of the 12 vertebrae in the thoracic (middle) spine that supports the rib cage and protects the internal organs in the chest.

-The vertebrae are unique bone structures because they must provide mobility while also being strong enough to support much of our body weight.
-While the thoracic spine in the middle back is not nearly as mobile as the cervical spine (neck) or lumbar spine (lower back), it still must provide a degree of flexion and extension.
-This is accomplished with the help of two key structures:
+The vertebrae are unique bones because they must provide mobility, while also being strong enough to support our body weight.
+While the thoracic spine is not nearly as mobile as the upper or lower regions of the spine, it must provide a degree of twisting and bending.

-- Intervertebral discs – these soft, spongy pads exist at every level of the spine and prevent adjacent vertebrae from rubbing against one another.
-Intervertebral discs act as shock absorbers, limiting the stress placed on the back and neck, while also allowing the back and neck to be flexible.
+- Spinal discs.
+These rubbery pads exist at every level of the spine and prevent bone-on-bone contact.
+Spinal discs act as shock absorbers, limiting the stress placed on the neck and back, while also allowing the neck and back to be flexible.

-- Facet joints – existing in matching pairs on each vertebra, facet joints face upward and downward on the bone allowing for the connection of adjacent vertebrae.
-These cartilage-coated structures are encapsulated with a thick lubricating fluid which provides motion not unlike a hinge.
+- Facet joints.
+Existing in matching pairs on each vertebra, facet joints face upward and downward on the bone, allowing for the connection of adjacent vertebrae.
+These cartilage-coated structures are lubricated with a thick synovial fluid which provides motion.

 The T5 vertebra, along with the rest of the spine, supports the upper body and allows for movement, while protecting the spinal cord as it travels.
 While the thoracic spine is less vulnerable to age-related degeneration than the other areas of the spine, traumatic injury can lead to compression fractures and disc problems that can compress spinal nerves.
 Common symptoms of a condition affecting the T5 vertebra include upper back pain, as well as radiating symptoms in the chest and abdomen.

 Treatment options for conditions affecting the T5 vertebra